nigrosimone/ng-http-caching/README.md

 ```

 ### isCacheable (function - default see NgHttpCachingService.isCacheable());
-If this function return `true` the request is cacheable.
+If this function return `true` the request is cacheable, if return `false` isn't cacheable.
 If the result is `undefined`, the normal behaviour is provided.
 Example of customization: